SilkAir: Dining

 SilkAir offered Oriental and Western menus.
 Light snacks were also available on selected flights of less than one and a half hours.
 SilkAir launched their All-Time Favourites dishes in July 2016 where they served a selection of Asian, Western and local cuisine such as Nasi Lemak, Hainanese Chicken Rice, Beef Tenderloin, etc. that Business Class passengers could pre-book meals before their flight.

 Frequent-flyer programs

 SilkAir shared the KrisFlyer frequent flyer program with its parent company, Singapore Airlines.
 However, unlike Singapore Airlines, SilkAir is not a member of Star Alliance, so frequent flyer miles on SilkAir flights may only be credited on the KrisFlyer programme, but not on other Star Alliance frequent flyer programs.

 Tradewinds Tours and Travel

 Tradewinds Tours and Travel Private Limited was a wholly owned subsidiary of SilkAir, providing package tours to destinations flown by the airline, as well as chartered flights within the Asia region.
 The company was incorporated in 1975, and became a fully licensed tour operator in 1984.

 SilkAir, the regional wing of Singapore Airlines, was once known as Tradewinds Charters at its founding in 1976, before earning its present name in 1991.
-The chartered operations were hence continued to be handled by Tradewinds Tours and Travel.
+The chartered operations hence continued to be handled by Tradewinds Tours and Travel.